SESYNC-ci/model-lang-lesson/docs/_slides/intro.md

 ===

-## Specific Achievements

-- Write a `lm` formula with an interaction term
-- Use a non-gaussian family in the `glm` function
-- Add a "random effect" to a `lmer` formula

-===

 ## Dataset

-The dataset you will plot is an example of Public Use Microdata Sample (PUMS) produced by the US Census Beaurea.
+In this lesson, you will use Public Use Microdata Sample (PUMS) data collected by the US Census Bureau.
+This CSV file contains individuals’ anonymized responses to the 5 Year American Community Survey (ACS) completed in 2017.
+There are over a hundred variables giving individual level data on household members income, education, employment, ethnicity, and much more.
+The [technical documentation] for the PUMS data includes a data dictionary, explaining the codes used for the variable, such as education attainment, and other information about the dataset.
+{:.notes}